tanimislam/covid19_stats/README.md

 	| NYC Metro                                                       | Los Angeles                                                        | New Orleans                                                        |

-* <a id="gif-animations"></a>GIF'd video animations of the COVID-19 trends in cases/deaths for NYC, Chicago, and Seattle up to 24 APRIL 2020.
+* <a id="gif-animations"></a>GIF'd video animations of the COVID-19 trends in cases/deaths for NYC, Chicago, and Seattle up to 2 MAY 2020.

 	| | | |
 	|:---------------------------------------------------------------:|:------------------------------------------------------------------:|:------------------------------------------------------------------:|